 - 14.1 Applicants for licences will be expected to have taken the local crime prevention strategy, planning and transportation policies and the cultural strategy into account in determining their operating plans.
-Where the employment of door supervisors is identified as necessary for the safety and security of visitors to a licensed premises, only registered and accredited security staff shall be used. - 14.2 All applications, temporary event notices and representations should be sent to:
+Where the employment of door supervisors is identified as necessary for the safety and security of visitors to a licensed premises, only security staff who are licensed by the Security Industry Authority shall be used. - 14.2 All applications, temporary event notices and representations should be sent to:

-Rutland County Council
+Rutland County Council Places Directorate Catmose Oakham Rutland LE15 6HP

-Community Services Department

-Council Offices

-Catmose

-Oakham

-Rutland

-LE15 6HP